-Allegations of harm made by students will be recorded by staff and kept in the locked pupils Child Protection File maintained by the Principal.
-The student's school file will be alerted that there is further information in the Child Protection File but this information can only be accessed by the Designated Child Protection Person or Principal.
+Allegations of harm made by students will be recorded by staff/DSL/Counsellor and kept in the locked pupils Child Protection File maintained by the School Principal.
+The student's school file will be alerted that there is further information in the Child Protection File but this information can only be accessed by the DSL/School counsellor.